 10 Paranormal Mysteries That Are Not Paranormal Mysteries

-Right from the start, tales of things that are just so weird they can only be ‘Paranormal’ — “beyond normal” — have been popular.
-They give a ‘what if’ back to a world that so often claims to be perfectly explainable; they can be spooky, thrilling, and fun… which should be a warning, because often real life just isn’t!
-Yes, there are paranormal mysteries that might actually lead to new discoveries about science, the world, and ourselves; but many really are just entertainment, created by people who are were interested in attention and money than actual paranormal stuff.
+Right from the start, tales of things that are just so weird they can only be described as ‘Paranormal’ — “beyond normal” — have been popular.
+They give a ‘what if’ back to a world that so often claims to be perfectly explainable.
+These encounters can be spooky, thrilling, and fun, which should be a warning, because often real life isn’t any of those things.
+Yes, there are paranormal mysteries that might actually lead to new discoveries about science, the world, and ourselves, but many really are just entertainment, created by people who are were interested in attention and money than actual paranormal stuff.

-In the 1950s and 1960s, Ivan T. Sanderson was THE expert on the so-called “Abominable Snowman” or “Yeti,” the hairy wildman of the Himalayas, a subject that had become extremely popular in magazines and newspapers at the time.
+In the 1950s and 1960s, Ivan T. Sanderson was THE expert on the so-called “Abominable Snowman” or “Yeti,” the hairy wild man of the Himalayas, a subject that had become extremely popular in magazines and newspapers at the time.
 So when Sanderson reported that, in 1902, a group of soldiers investigating the disappearance of workmen stringing a telegraph line instead discovered and shot a Yeti in the Jelep-La pass on the border of Tibet and India, people were astounded.
-The beast had been ten feet tall, covered with hair everywhere but on its face, and had “long yellow fangs”… and, sadly, appears to have been lost when it was shipped to England.
+The beast had been 10 feet tall, covered with hair everywhere but on its face, and had “long yellow fangs,” and sadly, appears to have been lost when it was shipped to England.